12 easy ways to gain book writing time

 still wasn’t fully as hot as I would have liked and my tub

 faucet soon began leaking nonstop.
-Many weeks ago, I
+Many months ago, I

 had to have a plumber replace the cartridge in my valve